halseth/blind-vault/doc/vault.md

 broadcast.

 3) gain control of the keys for the recovery address, then get the user to trigger a recovery.
-In other words, it is important that the recovery addess is also a safe, cold-storage destination or custodian.
+In other words, it is important that the recovery address is a safe cold-storage destination or custodian.

 ### Failure scenarios
 In addition to key theft, there's a few failure scenarios the architecture is